WormsSpeedrunning/LiveSplit.WormsWMD/README.md

   10. Create or download the splits (`Right click on the timer > Edit Splits`)
   11. Done.
 You should now be able to open up a level and the timer should automatically start

+### TODO:
+- [x] Add support for Bonus Missions
+- [x] Add support for Extra Missions
+- [x] Add support for Challenge Missions
+- [ ] Add support for Campaign Missions
+- [ ] Add support for Training Missions
+- [ ] Split only after in game rather than immidiately when the level loads

 ## Development

 ### Import